 After you print your application and provide all of the required information, simply return it to a DSS office by mail.
 Some offices may accept faxed applications as well.

-How to Apply for SNAP In-Person in Virginia
+Applying for SNAP In-Person in Virginia

 To sign up for food stamps in person, simply visit a local DSS office in your area.
 If you wish to save time at the office, you can bring a completed application.
 Otherwise, a DSS worker will help you fill out the application when you arrive.
 If you do not have all of the required information, a caseworker can oftentimes help you track down any missing details.